lee-orr/spin-message-trigger/README.md

     - NATS
 - Named brokers - allowing multiple brokers of the same or different types in a single application
     - this is designed to support usecases such as separating the publishing of internal domain events & public events meant for others to consume
-- an HTTP gateway server for publishing messages to the broker
+- an HTTP gateway server for publishing messages to the broker, as well as some request/response support
 - a WebSocket server allowing subscribing to single subjects (with wildcard support, as available for the broker)
 - Trigger a Spin component from a message on a subscribed channel
 - Publish messages from the Spin component - defaulting to the same broker & subject, but optionally setting other defaults or manually setting the broker & subject for each message